RobertTalbert/sevensteps/SevenSteps.md

 However, there are some things that flipped learning is _not_:

 + **Flipped learning is not "videos before class, homework during class".** This is an oversimplification that is perpetuated by the popular media.
 Video is not necessary for flipped learning, and homework in class isn't either.
 In fact if the video is poor or the homework is not actively done, this is _not_ a flipped learning environment.
 + **Flipped learning is not "assign readings before class, discuss the readings in class".** Simply _assigning_ readings often fails because students do not know how to structure time or how to read a text analytically.
 Unstructured pre-class activities usually fail for all but the most expert learners.
-Flipped learning, by contrast, insists that _all_ learners in a class have meaningful, self-regulated learning experiences prior to class.
+Flipped learning, by contrast, insists that _all_ learners in a class have meaningful independent learning experiences prior to class.
 It also insists that _all_ learners have rich, challenging learning experiences during class, and not leave discussion only to the most vocal.
 + **Flipped learning is not "videos before class, more lecture during class".** Using flipped learning simply to cover more material is abusing the model.
 Instead, we use the time liberated by moving direct instruction and other structured learning experiences out of the class to reinvest it in deep learning activities that involve students and activity.

 ## A quick overview of the seven steps